aliabdollahi024/robot_project/README.md

   <h3 align="center">robot simulated with ros</h3>

   <p align="center">
-    a project that simulates path of a robot !
+    a project that simulates path of a robot in ros !
     <br />
     <a href="https://github.com/aliabdollahi024/robot_project"><strong>see files »</strong></a>
     <br />